 And I’m all for live streams being in the moment and people, you know, showing personality and this, you know, I think that I have awkward moments all the time because I’m just an awkward person, but I think that comes back to being strategic with your livestreams is incredibly important.

-So I am currently using the Canon 90d, but I do use it.
-So it’s a great little, you know, video.
+I am currently using the Canon 90d, but I do use it.
+It’s a great little, you know, video.
 For those of you who don’t know what I’m talking about, I recently released a video on how to use your iPhone as a webcam using FilMic Pro.

-So I’ll put the link in the description somewhere, but that was a great little video.
-So that essentially wraps us up.
+I’ll put the link in the description somewhere, but that was a great little video.
+That essentially wraps us up.
 Thanks, everyone for joining me.
 And if you found this, I keep doing this.

 If you found this video useful, give me a thumbs up and don’t forget to subscribe to the channel where I do lots of social media tutorials, live streaming tutorials, and I help you grow your business using video.
 If you are getting into the live stream game, make sure you check out my Facebook Live Cheat Sheets.